 Phil over 7 years ago

 Hi, the people who died so far are more than 80 years old accoding to the Internet informaiton.
 Some years ago nobody would have botherd to dig into the body to see what kind of problem he had.
 Please do not listen to voices.
 Just bless the food and enjoy your holidays in the wonderful Schleswig-Holstein.
-That´s what I do while I travel all over the world had all kind of street food and I never got sick. about 6 years ago
+That´s what I do while I travel all over the world had all kind of street food and I never got sick. over 6 years ago